-Are you a dedicated Starbucks lover who’s worried that Colombia won’t serve your daily Macchiato?
-No worries, Colombia’s coffee chain, Juan Valdez, may be even better due to their authentic beans!
-Although Juan Valdez is a more popular shop, a great cup of Colombian coffee can be whipped up in most shops throughout the city.
-And if you’re getting hungry this city has some great must try dishes.
-We recommend you try Bandeja Paisa a dish including rice, beans, plantains and more, is a traditional meal as well as a national dish from the Paisa region including the city of Medellín.
-For when the weather gets chilly, Ajiaco (a traditional soup) will warm you right up.
-It’s a white soup made with chicken with potatoes and sour cream.
+Are you of one of those dedicated Starbucks fans who needs a perfect macchiato, even when you’re taking some cheap international flights abroad?
+Don’t worry.
+As any connoisseur should know, Colombia is an absolute mecca for coffee lovers.
+Although Juan Valdez is the most popular coffee venue around, a great cup of Colombian coffee can be whipped up in most shops throughout the city.
+And, if you’re getting hungry, this city also has some great must-try dishes.
+We recommend you try Bandeja Paisa, a dish including rice, beans, plantains and more.
+It’s a traditional meal as well as a national dish from the Paisa region, Medellín included.
+For when the weather gets chilly, some Ajiaco will surely warm you right up.
+It’s a traditional white soup, made with chicken, potatoes and sour cream.
 The dish is well known throughout the country so it won’t be hard to grab one.

 Take a Stroll Around Town